formation-res/fluent-kotlin/README.md

 - For javascript we use [fluent.js](https://github.com/projectfluent/fluent.js/)
 - On the jvm we use [xyzsd/fluent](https://github.com/xyzsd/fluent).
 This is a functional but not fully complete implementation; so your mileage may vary.

+## Fluent AI

+Check out our new AI powered translation tool: [Fluent AI](https://fluent-ai.jillesvangurp.com).
+We wrote this tool to manage our project fluent translation tools.
+And of course it's a multiplatform Kotlin library that uses fluent-kotlin for its translations.

+- Edit language strings for different languages side by side
+- Easily identify missing translations and use AI to add the missing ones.
+- Add entire new languages with translations fully automatically
+- Sort and organize your translation strings and eliminate copy pasted identical translations

 ## Gradle

 Add the [tryformation](https://tryformation.com) maven repository: